 The really great thing about these nomograms is that all the work has been done for you!
 You just enter your data into the calculators at the Kattan nomogram web site, and presto: out pop “your” results!

 Unless you are a statistics buff or a computer analyst, you don’t even have to think about it.
 Isn’t that just great!
-(You will have to agree to the terms on the disclaimer before you get to the calulator itself.)
+(You will have to agree to the terms on the disclaimer before you get to the nomograms themselves.)

 These nomograms are based on the work of many, many people under the continuing guidance of Michael Kattan, PhD (lower right) and Peter Scardino, MD (upper right).
-By collecting enormous quantities of detailed information from work carried out by Dr. Scardino’s own group (initially working at Baylor College of Medicine in Houston, Texas), and then adding to their database with information from centers as widespread as Cleveland, Los Angeles, and Baton Rouge in the USA and other centers in Australia, Germany and The Netherlands, they have developed and validated a sophisticated mathematical model which is able, with considerable accuracy, to predict the outcomes of all sorts of interventions in the treatment of prostate cancer.
-The value of this database to prostate cancer patients and their physicians, as it continues to grow, will only increase.
+By collecting enormous quantities of detailed information from work carried out by Dr. Scardino’s own group (initially working at Baylor College of Medicine in Houston, Texas), and then adding to their database with information from centers as widespread as Cleveland, Los Angeles, and Baton Rouge in the USA and other centers in Australia, Germany and The Netherlands, they have developed and validated a sophisticated mathematical model which is able, with considerable accuracy, to predict the outcomes of all selected interventions in the treatment of prostate cancer.

 The first evolution of these nomograms was published by Kattan, Wheeler and Scardino. in 1999.
-By April 2008, less than 10 years later, Eastham, Scardino and Kattan had published what they are referring to as the “Trifecta” nomogram: a tool that may soon allow surgeons to predict the probability of freedom from cancer, recovery of continence, and recovery of sexual function for individual patients.
-This last nomogram is not yet integrated into the on-line nomograms, but we can probably look for it in the not too distant future.
+By April 2008, less than 10 years later, Eastham, Scardino and Kattan had published what they are referring to as a “Trifecta” nomogram: a tool that may allow surgeons to predict the probability of freedom from cancer, recovery of continence, and recovery of sexual function for individual patients.
+But this last nomogram is not yet integrated into the on-line nomograms.

 It is worth noting that Dr. Kattan himself has now been working for some time on the development of such nomograms for people with other forms of cancer too.